Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 the file server.
     * `--no-rebalance` rebalances the data and metadata among the disks for better data spread and performance after the disk is added to the array.
+* `orchestrate` will create the remote disks and the remote fs cluster as defined in the fs config file
 * `resize` resizes the storage cluster with additional virtual machines as specified in the configuration.
 This is an experimental feature.
 * `ssh` will interactively log into a virtual machine in the storage cluster.